Coastal Animal Control Services of BC is contracted to the City to administer and enforce regulations of the Animal Control Bylaw.

 Note: A dog in distress is defined as excessively panting or drooling; the dog’s tongue has turned a dark purple or grey which indicates the dog’s internal temperature has risen to a dangerous degree; the dog is behaving frantically – pawing at the window, or trying to stick its nose out; loss of bowels; lethargic and unresponsive behavior.

 It is mandatory for every dog, over 4 months old, to be licensed yearly, and to wear the tag on their collar.
 The licences are valid for the calendar year from January to December.
 Dog licence fees offset the costs of animal control and provide an accurate form of identification.
-Licences can be purchased at City Hall, 200 Craig Street (T: 250-746-6126), or Coastal Animal Control Services of BC Ltd., 2202 Herd Road (T: 250-748-3395).
-Please complete the Dog Licence Application Form.
+Licences can be purchased at City Hall, 200 Craig Street (T: 250-746-6126), Coastal Animal Control Services of BC Ltd., 2202 Herd Road (T: 250-748-3395), or online.

 |Description||Paid by January 31st||Paid After January 31st|

 |Neutered Male Dog; in respect of which the applicant produces a certificate of neutering signed by a veterinarian;||$16.00||$26.00|

 |Spayed Female Dog; in respect of which the applicant produces a certificate of ovario-hysterectomy signed by a veterinarian or which is marked in a manner satisfactory to the Animal Control Officer so as to indicate that it has had an ovario-hysterectomy||$16.00||$26.00|